nrdvana/userp/doc/protocol.md

 type, and length are all known, and only the data payload is present.

 Within a block, the data is arranged into a tree of elements.
-The Metadata may have declared that all blocks are a certain type, in which case the entire data is an encoding of that type, else the block begins with a declaration of the type of the data followed by the data.
+The Metadata may have declared that all blocks are a certain type, in which case the entire payload is an encoding of that type, else the block begins with a declaration of the type of the data followed by the data.

 Type System